-I'm a Lecturer in Civil and Environmental Engineering and leader of the Civil Automation group in the same department.
+I'm a Senior Lecturer and Director of Knowledge Exchange in Civil and Environmental Engineering, and leader of the Civil Automation group in the same department.

-My research interests relate to the development of sensors and automated systems for monitoring and repairing steel and concrete structures.
+My research interests relate to the development of sensors and automated systems for monitoring and repairing civil infrastructure.
 For more information, please see my group's website: http://personal.strath.ac.uk/m.perry/

-CL313 Concrete Mix Design (2015-Present).
+CL313 Concrete Mix Design.
 This third year course provides students with an understanding of the methods that can be used to achieve a concrete mix with desired wet and cured properties.
 The course includes practical considerations of the cost, availability and environmental impact of standard and novel materials.

-Professional Communication (2015-2017).
+Professional Communication.
 This course provides students with skills and hands-on experience to improve their effectiveness in oral presentations, seminar engagement, report writing and displaying numerical data.
 Taught to students at the Shanghai University of Electric Power (SUEP) and Northeast Dianli University (NEDU) in China.

 - Concrete Magazine: Structural health monitoring